Almost No-Knead Sourdough Bread 2.0

 One hour before baking bread, adjust oven rack to middle position, set covered heavy-bottomed Dutch oven on rack, and heat oven to 475 degrees.

-Lay 12- by 12-inch sheet of parchment paper on counter and spray generously with vegetable oil spray.
+Once oven has preheated for 1 hour, lay 12- by 12-inch sheet of parchment paper on counter and spray generously with vegetable oil spray.
 Uncover colander, and unfold edges of towel.
 Lay parchment sprayed side down over loaf, then invert colander onto counter.
 Remove colander and towel.